mdsol/mauth-jvm-clients/README.md

-# Java Client for MAuth - version 2016.2.0
+# Java Client for MAuth

 This is a standalone MAuth client for use by internal Medidata teams and authorized 3rd parties.